The Secret WW2 Learning Network is an educational charity registered in the UK - a Charitable Incorporated Organisation (CIO) No. 1156796

 May/June 1942 – Reinhard Heydrich, head of the German Reich Security Main Office, acting governor of the Protectorate of Bohemia and Moravia and principal architect of the Holocaust, dies after an assassination attack carried out by Czechoslovak agents trained and despatched from Britain by SOE.
 Heydrich was mortally wounded in the attack in May and died in June.

 July 1942 – the first fully trained woman SOE agent to be sent to occupied Europe, Jacqueline Rudellat, arrives in France by sea.
-In September, the first two women agents to parachute into France arrived – Andrée Borrel and Lise de Baissac.
+In September, the first two women agents to parachute into France arrive – Andrée Borrel and Lise de Baissac.

 November 1942 – SOE despatches the BRANDON Mission to North Africa to work behind enemy lines in support of Operation TORCH, the Allied invasion of North Africa.
 The same month SOE establishes MASSINGHAM, a base near Algiers, to act as the springboard for covert operations in support of the Mediterranean campaign.

-SOE’s first major sabotage mission, Operation HARLING, successfully destroyed the viaduct and railway line over the Gorgopotamos river in Greece.
+SOE’s first major sabotage mission, Operation HARLING, successfully destroys the viaduct and railway line over the Gorgopotamos river in Greece.
 The railway line was an important supply route for Nazi forces in North Africa.

 February 1943 – SOE-trained Norwegian commandos are dropped by parachute in Operation GUNNERSIDE and successfully attack the Norsk Hydro power station at Vemork, Telemark in German-occupied Norway.
-The operation put back production of ‘heavy water’, needed for the Nazis’ atomic weapons programme, by many months and was considered one of the most important sabotage acts of the Second World War.
+The operation puts back production of ‘heavy water’, needed for the Nazis’ atomic weapons programme, by many months and is considered one of the most important sabotage acts of the Second World War.
 From early 1941 SOE had also used a clandestine boat service, ‘The Shetland Bus’, between the Shetland Islands and Norway.

 September 1943 – Italy surrenders to the Allies.